 To give a better idea of the differences in MySQL and SQL Server -MySQL is geared more toward selecting data so it can be displayed, updated and saved again.
 MySQL is weaker in the areas of inserting and deleting data.
 But it is an excellent choice, for data storage and referencing data.

 Here are some specific technical differences in MySQL and SQL Server when it comes down to the ANSI SQL standard: Features like stored procedures, triggers, views, and cursors became a part of the MySQL database server in MySQL version 5.0, and still you won’t find a rich feature set in terms of development functions and capabilities.
 However MySQL’s stored code-objects are close to ANSI standards, but again, they don’t have the breadth and depth of T-SQL, Microsoft, and Sybase’s proprietary extension to SQL.

 Security: SQL Server and MySQL

 Security is a major concern for data management.
 Both technologies that are MySQL and Microsoft SQL Server are EC2 complaint and make sure that they have adequate security support for building government applications.
 Going down the line, Microsoft’s SQL Server leads the way in offering all-around security features, as Microsoft’s Baseline Security Analyzer helps administrators ensure that the SQL Server installation is up to date.
 MySQL has no such tool to do so.

 Support: SQL Server and MySQL

-Both SQL server and MySQL has the support from their respective vendors both in free and paid form.
+Both the SQL Server and MySQL has the support from their respective vendors both in free and paid form.
 MySQL, as we know, is now a subsidiary of Oracle which is a Capability Maturity Model (CMM) level 5 company and offers support via technical representatives and “Virtual MySQL DBA Assistant”.

 On the other hand, Microsoft has been pioneering SQL server over the years and assured assistance on its SQL database and Cloud storage.
 Furthermore, a free Microsoft SQL Server Migration Assistant (SSMA) makes it easy to migrate data from Oracle, Microsoft Access, MySQL, and Sybase to SQL Server.